-There are many unique opportunities at the Sony Centre to attend engaging and informative pre-show or post-show talks or demonstrations by experts.
+There are many unique opportunities at Civic Theatres Toronto to attend engaging and informative pre-show or post-show talks or demonstrations by experts.
 These ‘talks’ are as wide-ranging and educational as they are entertaining.

 Attend a pre-show or post-show talk, and you can uncover a wholly new and informed insider’s perspective on what you are about to see.
 Do not miss the chance to be a theatrical insider.

-These talks and demonstrations take place in the lower lobby, unless otherwise specified.
+These talks and demonstrations take place in the Lower Lobby at the Sony Centre or in the Upper Gallery at the Toronto Centre for the Arts, unless otherwise specified.

 Sony Centre Lower Lobby

 Join us in our lower lobby for a pre-show chat with BJM’s Artistic Director Louis Robitaille and Toronto-based dance critic Deirdre Kelly.
-Together, they will explore a behind-the-scenes look at Les Ballets Jazz de Montréal, one of the world’s top dance companies, and provide further insight about the Toronto Premiere of “Dance Me/Music of Leonard Cohen".
+Together, they will explore a behind-the-scenes look at Les Ballet Jazz de Montréal, one of the world’s top dance companies, and provide further insight about the Toronto Premiere of “Dance Me/Music of Leonard Cohen.
 Seating is limited and available on a first-come, first-served basis.

 Deirdre Kelly is a Toronto-based journalist, author and internationally recognized dance critic and style writer.
 She writes for Dance Magazine in New York, the Dance Gazette in London, and NUVO in Vancouver, and is a contributor to the International Dictionary of Ballet (St. James Press) and AWOL: Tales for Travel-Inspired Minds (Vintage Books).
 A staff writer at The Globe and Mail for the last 32 years, she was her newspaper's award-winning dance critic, from 1985 until 2001, before transitioning to the Style section as its senior fashion reporter in Milan, Paris, New York and cities across Canada.
 Her other accomplishments at Canada's paper of record include stints as an investigative reporter in the visual arts with a focus on art crime, a weekly lifestyle columnist covering the Toronto International Film Festival and celebrities, rock critic, business writer and cultural bureau chief in Montreal covering the arts in Quebec and Eastern Canada.
 The best-selling author of Paris Times Eight and Ballerina: Sex, Scandal and Suffering Behind the Symbol of Perfection, she has also written for a wide range of international titles, including Marie Claire in London, Elle in New York and Vogue Australia.
 Recipient of the 2014 Nathan Cohen Award for Excellence in Theatre Criticism (Long Form Category), Canada's most important arts writing prize, she is presently at work on her next book, an examination of The Beatles and their style.

-Richard Crouse is the film critic for CTV’s News Channel and CP24.
-His syndicated radio show, The Richard Crouse Show, originates on News Talk 1010 in Toronto.
-He is the author of nine books including the bestselling Raising Hell: Ken Russell and the Unmaking of The Devils and Elvis is King: Costello’s My Aim is True.
-His weekly Metro column appears on Fridays and Pop Life, his new television show airs across the Bell Media network.
+Richard Crouse is the host of the CTV talk show Pop Life, the regular film critic for the 24 hour news source CTV’s News Channel and CP24.
+His syndicated Saturday afternoon radio show, The Richard Crouse Show, originates on News Talk 1010 in Toronto.
+He is also the author of nine books on pop culture history including Who Wrote the Book of Love, the best-selling The 100 Best Movies You’ve Never Seen, its sequel The Son of the 100 Best Movies You’ve Never Seen, the bestselling Raising Hell: Ken Russell and the Unmaking of The Devils and Elvis is King: Costello’s My Aim is True.